bowen-bao/Concurrent-Flight-Search/README.md

 The program first creates a directed weighted graph given the inputs from Maps.
 The JSON objects from maps.txt are decoded and created into a slice of objects called Flight where Flight takes the form of:

-type Flight struct{
-   Origin	string
-   Destination 	string
-   Price     	int
-}
+{Origin string, Destination string, Price int}

 The program then takes the slice of Flights and adds an edge into the graph for each Flight it processes.
 After adding all the edges, the program executes Dijkstra’s algorithm for each city in the graph.